federico-paolillo/svelte-template-webpack-typescript/README.md

 In `.eslintrc.json` there is one global variable enable: `process`.
 This allows to reference `process.env` without issues throught the codebase.

 `svelte.config.js` is required to make sure that [`svelte-vscode`](https://github.com/sveltejs/language-tools/tree/master/packages/svelte-vscode) works correctly with TypeScript [as specified in the language tools documentation](https://github.com/sveltejs/language-tools/blob/master/docs/preprocessors/in-general.md#generic-setup).
 To make sure that we can share the same configuration between `svelte-vscode` and `svelte-loader` the preprocess builder has been exported from `svelte.config.js`.

+Hot Module Replacement has been enabled using `webpack-dev-server` through `svelte-loader` that in turns uses [`svelte-hmr`](https://github.com/sveltejs/svelte-hmr) so all the options that can be configured in `svelte-loader` are forwarded to `svelte-hmr`.
+This enables automatic module replacement when a file is changed, making development faster.